Hambleden: Yewden villa excavation

 Yewden, an archaeological site consisting of the remains of a Roman villa, was discovered to the south of Hambleden in 1912.
 A contested theory was put forward by Jill Eyers from Chiltern Archaeology in 2010 that a military brothel might have formed part of the Yewden villa site, after archaeologists discovered skeletal remains of what appeared to be 97 newborn babies.
 The investigation features in the inaugural part of the archaeology series, Digging for Britain presented by Dr Alice Roberts.
 The first part of the second series promised to resolve some of the controversy.

-In 2012, an alternate theory for the presence of the infant skeletons was put forward; as the skeletons showed signs of cut marks carried out using a non-serrated blade, features consistent of embryotomy procedures used to remove deceased fetuses in breech position, it was argued that the remains may indicate that obstetric surgeries were carried out at Yewden.
+In 2012, an alternative theory for the presence of the infant skeletons was put forward; as the skeletons showed signs of cut marks carried out using a non-serrated blade, features consistent of embryotomy procedures used to remove deceased fetuses in breech position, it was argued that the remains may indicate that obstetric surgeries were carried out at Yewden.